 Foundational Courses: Approximately 700 students enroll in the foundational courses taught by MCB faculty members, giving students an initial overview to the Life Sciences.
 These courses include Life Sciences 1a and 1b, and Life and Physical Sciences A, which both cover topics in chemistry and in molecular and cellular biology.
 The courses are geared towards students with many scientific backgrounds and skill levels.
 MCB Faculty also teach many Freshman Seminars, discussion-based courses where first year students learn in a close-knit setting with Faculty.

-Introductory Courses: Introductory courses allow students to become more familiarized with the specific topics they will encounter in their concentration, and provide a base for continued study within Molecular and Cellular Biology.
-The courses include MCB 52, Molecular Biology; MCB 54, Cell Biology; and MCB 80, Neurobiology of Behavior.
-All three of these courses provide important prerequisites for more advanced work in the Department.
+Gateway Courses: Gateway courses provide an opportunity for students to become familiar with the specific topics and scientific approaches that they will encounter in their concentration, and provide a base for continued study within Molecular and Cellular Biology.
+The courses include MCB 60, Cellular Biology and Molecular Medicine; and MCB 80, Neurobiology of Behavior.

 Supervised Reading and Research Courses: These courses provide students the opportunity to work in a laboratory environment under the direction of members of the Board of Tutors of one's respective concentration.
 This work can lead to an undergraduate thesis in the student's chosen field of research.

-Intermediate Courses: Courses in MCB at the intermediate level are open to both undergraduates and graduates and provide a wide diversity of topics in which to learn, ranging from Biophysics to Genomics.
-The Neurobiology tutorial courses are also considered an intermediate course, due to their specific and stimulating course material.
-Intermediate courses are often smaller than foundational and introductory courses, allowing students to study more closely with faculty.
+Advanced/100-level Courses: The 100-level MCB courses are open to both undergraduates and graduates and provide a wide diversity of topics in which to learn, ranging from Biophysics to Genomics.
+The Neurobiology tutorial courses are also considered an advanced courses, due to their specific and stimulating course material.
+100-level courses are often smaller and taught in a seminar format, allowing students to study more closely with faculty.

-Advanced Courses: Although primarily geared towards graduate students, MCB faculty offer courses open to advanced undergraduates on topics that include molecular mechanisms of gene control, the neurobiology of perception and decision-making, and metabolism and human disease.
-Some advanced courses, including MCB 290hrf and above are exclusively graduate courses, developed for the MCO and EPB programs.
+Graduate Level Courses: Although primarily geared towards graduate students, MCB faculty offer courses open to advanced undergraduates on topics that include molecular mechanisms of gene control, the neurobiology of perception and decision-making, and metabolism and human disease.
+Some advanced courses, including MCB 290hrf and above are exclusively graduate courses, developed for the MCO program.
 Classes engage students in critical analysis and discussion of primary literature.
 Students will also develop their communication skills through oral presentations and writing assignments that include literature reviews and research proposals.